Asclepias variegata

 - Leaf Description:

-- The leaf arrangement of the White Milkweed is opposite and attachment is petiolate.
+- Simple, opposite and attachment is petiolate.
 Leaves are oval, 2–6 in (5-15 cm) long and ½ -3 in (1-7 ½ cm) wide, generally thick with the upper side hairless and dark and the underside a lighter color with hair.

 -